airbytehq/airbyte/airbyte-integrations/connectors/source-paypal-transaction/README.md

 airbyte-ci connectors --name=source-paypal-transaction test
 ```

-If you ar etesting locally, you can use your local credentials (config.json file) by using `--use-local-secrtes`
+If you are testing locally, you can use your local credentials (config.json file) by using `--use-local-secrets`

 ```bash
 airbyte-ci connectors --name source-paypal-transaction --use-local-secrets test